 Revisit Software

-With an ecommerce business, scaling will require you to utilise a capable inventory management system that will keep track with you as you move to a higher-volume business.
+With an ecommerce business, scaling will require you to utilise a capable inventory management system that will keep track of you as you move to a higher-volume business.
 Another consideration is warehouse management if scaling your business requires more inventory storage space.

-Software can also facilitate the streamlining of your shipping process.
+The software can also facilitate the streamlining of your shipping process.
 After all, scaling a business means shipping more orders.
 To offer the best customer experience possible, the shipping process needs to be as seamless as possible.
 There are also technologies for boosting sales, such as reducing cart abandonment or creating a customer loyalty program that incentivises customers to purchase more.

 Step 2: Create Momentum-driving and Automation Strategies